 'Lone Ranger' Producers Fined Over Crew Member's Death

-Producers behind Johnny Depp's new film THe Lone Ranger have been fined by California's health and safety watchdog over the death of a crew member on set last year.
+Producers behind Johnny Depp's new film The Lone Ranger have been fined by California's health and safety watchdog group over the death of a crew member on set last year.

 Welder and water safety expert Mike Bridger died in September after reportedly suffering a heart attack while working inside a large liquid tank.